Skip to main navigationSkip to main content

 The University of Southampton operates a fair admission policy and is committed to equal access and opportunity.
 The data contained within the Transparency Information Notice highlights areas where we have more work to do in realising our ambitions.

-As a founding signatory of the Athena Swan gender equality charter, and a Silver Award holder, we are committed to maximising the potential of all our people and tackling known gender equality issues.
-We will continue to closely monitor this data.
+Attainment data by gender continues to align closely, with the gap between male and female students narrowing by 0.8 to 4.2 percentage points and the attainment rate for both groups falling by similar magnitudes on the previous year.
+As a founding signatory of the Athena Swan gender equality charter, and a Silver Award holder (held since 2016), we are committed to maximising the potential of all our people and tackling known gender equality issues.
+This situation will continue to be monitored.

 Useful Downloads